roe-dl/weewx-skyfield-almanac/README.md

 given heavenly body is available with Skyfield, the attribute is calculated using Skyfield.
 Otherwise PyEphem is tried.
 If neither Skyfield nor PyEphem know about the body, an exception is raised.

+## Live data

+Some skins do not only update the web pages once every archive interval but present live data out of LOOP packets.
+This extension can add fast changing almanac values to the LOOP packet for live updates.
+To use them include them in MQTT output.
+To activate live data, set the `enable_live_data` configuration option to `true`, which is the default.

+* `solarAltitude`: current altitude of the sun
+* `solarAzimuth`: current azimuth of the sun
+* `solarTime`: current hour angle of the sun, counted from midnight (that is sundial time)
+* `solarPath`: current percentage of the way of the sun from sunrise to sunset

+If you want to use those values for further calculations - for example for sunshine duration calculation - make sure to put `user.skyfieldalmanac.LiveService` in the list of data services before the module that uses the values.

+For mobile stations the location is updated from `latitude` and `longitude` observation types if they are present in the LOOP packet.

 ## FAQ